Abhijit1102/my_rag_docs/README.md

 ## Contact

-For questions or support, please open an issue in the GitHub repository or contact [your email address].
+For questions or support, please open an issue in the GitHub repository or contact [abhijitrajkumar2@gmail.com].